mendix/docs/content/en/docs/refguide/modeling/menus/edit-menu/preferences-dialog.md

 ### 8.2 Dark Mode Preview {#dark-mode}

 {{% alert color="info" %}}
 This functionality is currently in [Beta](/releasenotes/beta-features/).
 {{% /alert %}}

 The **Dark mode** option allows you to preview to the dark mode of the Studio Pro user interface.

 {{% alert color="info" %}}
-Not all screens of Studio Pro support the dark mode yet.
+Not all screens of Studio Pro support dark mode yet.
 {{% /alert %}}

 Default: *disabled*